CrossRef/event-data-user-guide/event-data-manual.md

 ## Query API

 The Query API provides access to Event Data.
 It is simple REST API and uses JSON.
-Because there are up to a million Events per month, every query is scoped by a date, in `YYYY-MM-DD` format.
-Even when scoped to a particular date, there can be tens of thousands of Events.
+Because there are up to a million Events per month, every query is paginated by a date, in `YYYY-MM-DD` format.
+Even when scoped to a particular day, there can be tens of thousands of Events.
 Therefore there are a number of filters available.

 When you write a client to work with the API it should be able to deal with responses in the tens of megabytes, preferably dealing with them as a stream.
 You may find that saving an API response directly to disk is sensible.